anhkind/metaa/README.md

 This will generate `ProductMeta` meta class in your app/meta folder.

-## Meta Class
+## Meta definition

-After generated the meta class, it will be look like:
+After generated, the meta class will look like this:

 ```
 # app/meta/product_meta.rb